jberkenbilt/qfs/README.md

 * Download the repository's copy of its own database to `.qfs/db/repo.tmp`
 * Read the repository's copy of the current site's database into memory, and diff it against the repository's copy of its own database (which we just downloaded) using the repository's copies of the global filter and the site's filter.
+If `-local-filter` was given, use the local filter instead of the repository filter.
+This is useful if you modify the filter to include previously-excluded items that are present on the repository and want to pull again to download them.
 For bootstrapping to work:
   * If the repository doesn't have a copy of the site's database, treat it as empty.
   * If the repository doesn't have a copy of the site's filter, check locally.
 If there is no local filter either, then treat the filter as one that excludes everything, which means only the